-It was 1985 and a typical summer day in the neighborhood and I was somehow able to get a reprieve from my Father’s summer book reports – I had intended to make the block long walk to the candy store, entertaining the possibility that I would run into some my friends to accompany me on the way.
+It was a typical summer day in the neighborhood – I had simply intended to make a block long walk to the candy store and entertaining the possibility that I would run into some my friends to accompany me on the way.

-One of them happened to be my arch-nemesis and his partner-in-crime, I scanned the area to see where I could stay out of their immediate line of sight.
+One of them happened to be an older kid, who doubled as my arch-nemesis accompanied by his partner-in-crime, I increased my gait while scanning the area to see where I could stay out of their immediate line of sight.

 As the scene unfolded before my eyes – my blood ran cold.